pchinjr/praise-cage-rest-api-workshop/README.md

 </body>
 </html>
 ```
 Serve your static HTML with `npx live-server` in the console.
 Hit 'Y' to accept downloading, if it asks, first time only.
-Make note of the proxy URL VSCode generates for you.
+Make note of the proxy URL Codespaces generates for you.
+It is available as an environment variable `echo $CODESPACE_NAME`

-### Create a Val Town HTTP Endpoint to Receive Form-Encoded Data and Respond with JSON
+### Create a Val.town HTTP Endpoint to Receive Form-Encoded Data and Respond with JSON

 Create a new HTTP Val in Val Town and add the following code: